virgisouza/Sir-Mix-Alot/README.md

 Defines the behaviors of instances of classes that inherit from `Model`.

-should have a method named `save` that sets it's `id` to the next id in this model's datastore, if this object's `id` is null
+should have a method named `save` that sets it's `id` to the next id in this model's datastore, if this object's `id` is null, and push the new instance that is being saved to the data store collection by the name of the extended modal.

-should have a method named `destroy` that removes the stored data object from the datastore for this model, if it has an `id` set
+should have a method named `destroy` that removes the stored data object from the datastore for this model, if it has an `id` set.

 ### Inheritable Static Methods

-should have a method named `getNextId` that returns the next successive number in the datastore for this model, the highest `id` plus one.
+should have a method named `getNextId` that returns the next successive number in the datastore for this model, the highest `id` plus one. `getNextId` should also return the highest `id` of a single collection in the data store plus one.

 should have a method named `find` that accepts a single argument `id` that returns the stored data object in the datastore for this model, having the same `id` value passed in from the `find` argument